What's the NHS annual budget? How many doctors and nurses are there? What's the cost of an operation?

 How many groups commission care?

 Since July 2022, integrated care systems (ICSs) have been responsible for planning most primary, community and hospital care services in their local areas, including urgent and emergency care.
-Currently, 42 ICSs operate across England.
+Currently, 42 ICSs operate across England, though there are plans to reduce the number of ICSs in the future.
 As well as commissioning, ICSs also focus on integrating health and care services, improving population health and reducing health inequalities.

 Find out more in our integrated care systems explainer.